 2.5 Azotobacter

-The nitrogen-fixing, free-living bacteria Azotobacter promote the growth of plants.
-Belonging to the Azotobacteriaceae family, it is aerobic and heterotrophic.
-When root exudates are present, they help plants adjust how they take in nutrients.
-Azotobacter also produces and releases several active substances that encourage root development, such as vitamin B, nicotinic acid, heteroauxins, and gibberellins According to (Mahdi et al.,2010).
-It is advised to use this bacterium on non-leguminous crops such as tomatoes, cotton, wheat, rice, and millets since it grows well in neutral or alkaline soils.
-However, its population typically remains low in both uncultivated soils and the rhizosphere of crop plants (Sivasakthi et al., 2017).
-(Kader et al.,2002) examined how Azotobacter inoculants impacted wheat production and nitrogen uptake.
-Azotobacter, a free-living nitrogen fixer in the rhizosphere zone, has been shown to produce and secrete biologically active compounds that promote root growth, including biotin, auxins, gibberellins, nicotinic acid, pantothenic acid, and B vitamins.
+The free-living, nitrogen-fixing bacterium Azotobacter enhances plant growth.
+It is part of the Azotobacteriaceae family, and is both aerobic and heterotrophic.
+In the presence of root exudates, these bacteria assist plants in optimizing nutrient uptake.
+Additionally, Azotobacter generates and releases various active compounds that stimulate root development, including vitamin B, nicotinic acid, heteroauxins, and gibberellins, as noted by Mahdi et al. (2010).
+It is recommended to apply this bacterium to non-leguminous crops like tomatoes, cotton, wheat, rice, and millets, since it thrives in neutral to alkaline soils.
+Nonetheless, its population tends to be low in uncultivated soils and cultivated plants' rhizosphere (Sivasakthi et al., 2017).
+Kader et al. (2002) explored the effects of Azotobacter inoculants on wheat production and nitrogen uptake.
+This bacterium, a free-living nitrogen fixer in the rhizosphere zone, is recognized for producing and secreting biologically active compounds that enhance root growth, including biotin, auxins, gibberellins, nicotinic acid, pantothenic acid, and B vitamins.

 3. Biofertilizers for Sustainable Food Production: Enhancing Soil Health and Yield

 Rice cultivation largely relies on chemical fertilizers, especially urea, which contributes to groundwater pollution and global warming.
 The excessive use of nitrogen-based fertilizers leads to harmful environmental effects, such as nitrate leaching and nitrous oxide emissions.
 These issues can be mitigated by reducing dependence on synthetic nitrogen fertilizers or developing methods that enable plants to absorb atmospheric nitrogen without significant losses in the soil.
-Alongside nitrogen, phosphorus is a vital nutrient for plant growth, but its availability is strongly influenced by soil pH.
+Alongside nitrogen, phosphorus is a vital nutrient for plant growth, but soil pH strongly influences its availability.
 Although phosphorus is present in the soil, it is often in a form that plants cannot easily absorb.
-Certain bacteria can convert insoluble phosphorus into a more accessible form, reducing the need for chemical phosphorus fertilizers.
+Certain bacteria can convert insoluble phosphorus into a more accessible form, thereby reducing the need for chemical phosphorus fertilizers.
 Microbial processes, such as biological nitrogen fixation by free-living bacteria and phosphorus solubilization by specialized microorganisms, play a crucial role in enhancing plant nutrition.
 Biofertilizers enriched with beneficial microbes—such as phosphate-solubilizing bacteria, plant growth-promoting bacteria, and free-living diazotrophs—help improve soil fertility and boost crop productivity.
 The use of these biofertilizers offers a sustainable alternative to chemical fertilizers, supporting eco-friendly farming practices while maintaining high agricultural yields.
 (Naher et al.,2015)

 Fig 2.
 Balancing fertilizer use for sustainable agriculture

-Plant nutrients are fundamental to sustainable agriculture, as they play a crucial role in crop growth and productivity.
+Plant nutrients are essential to sustainable agriculture, playing a crucial role in crop growth and productivity.
 The use of biofertilizers enriched with beneficial microorganisms enhances nutrient availability, making it easier for plants to absorb essential elements.
-Providing crops with the right fertilizers to meet their nutritional needs is vital to ensuring food security for a growing population.
-However, the increasing dependence on chemical fertilizers has raised concerns due to its negative impact on both human health and the environment.
-Therefore, integrating microbial bioinoculants with chemical fertilizers is considered one of the most effective approaches to improving soil fertility and promoting healthy plant growth while minimizing environmental harm (Prisa et al.,2023).
+Providing crops with the appropriate fertilizers to meet their nutritional needs is vital for ensuring food security for a growing population.
+However, the increasing dependence on chemical fertilizers has raised concerns due to their negative impact on both human health and the environment.
+Therefore, integrating microbial bioinoculants with chemical fertilizers is regarded as one of the most effective approaches to improving soil fertility and promoting healthy plant growth while minimizing environmental harm (Prisa et al.,2023).

 The ongoing depletion of natural resources, coupled with the excessive use of chemical fertilizers, raises significant concerns about the future of agriculture.
 As a sustainable alternative to harmful agrochemicals, biofertilizers are gaining increasing importance in promoting eco-friendly farming.
 Ensuring global food security requires both improved crop yields and the long-term preservation of soil fertility, both of which can be achieved through the use of biofertilizers.
 These beneficial microorganisms form symbiotic relationships with plants, enhancing their growth, development, and natural resistance to stress (Nosheen et al.,2021).